lamnhan066/isolate_manager/README.md

 ### Exception Safety for Web Workers

-An exception that can be safely transferred between isolates.
+Create exceptions that can be safely transferred between isolates:

 ```dart
 main() {